 To summarize really quickly, my goal is to hike the entire Bruce Trail throughout Ontario, Canada.
 It extends from north to south, spanning almost 900km in length.
-To get all caught up on my Bruce Trail hikes, please read about the first two forest walks!
-According to the Bruce Trail guide, we are on Map 02: St. Catharines (Niagara Club).
-Here’s a map of where we walked:
+You can read about all of my Bruce Trail hikes to see how far I’ve traveled on my own two feet over the years.

 Our journey began when we immediately hiked in the wrong direction.
 Yes, we started walking down a farmer’s field that had a huge sign reading, “No trespassing!”.
 Oops.
 And the only way we figured that we were going the wrong way was when we saw someone jogging on the other side of the fence.
 It was a big, “Ohhhh…this makes sense” type of moment, so we backtracked and got onto the actual Bruce Trail path.

-Today was much chillier outside than last week.
-We have had some crazy weather patterns this summer.
+It was much chillier outside than last week.
+We had some crazy weather patterns this past summer.
 For instance, you may recall that on our hike last week, I was wearing shorts and a tank top.
 And this week, I’m wearing jeans and a jacket.
 It was breezy, cool, and it even rained a little bit at the end of the hike.
-However, I thought the weather conditions were optimal: not too hot out, but not too cold; and nice enough at most times to wear a sweater without a coat.
+However, I thought the weather conditions were optimal: not too hot out, but not too cold.
+It was pleasant enough to wear a sweater without a coat.

 The trees were only starting to change colour, just as they were last week.
 We saw some splashes of yellow and red leaves, but the trees were mostly green.
 There were plenty of leaves on the ground.
 Fall is on its way.

-The bridge actually crossed over top of a main highway, the Queen Elizabeth Way (QEW).
-The bridge was built by the Bruce Trail Conservancy and the Government in order to link up the trail.
+Next, we reached a clearing and a huge bridge.
+The bridge actually crosses over top of a main highway, the Queen Elizabeth Way (QEW).
+The bridge was built by the Bruce Trail Conservancy and the government in order to link up the trail.
 Before the bridge, I have no idea how people must have crossed to the other side!

-Thankfully, we weren’t there at midnight and couldn’t test this theory!
-I wouldn’t say that I am the type that believes in ghosts haunting people,but I do still get scared quite easily by my own imagination running wild.
-The tunnel was quite haunting and atmospheric.
+Thankfully, we weren’t there at midnight and couldn’t test this theory.
+I wouldn’t say that I am the type that believes in ghosts haunting people, but I do still get scared quite easily by my own imagination running wild.
+The tunnel is haunting, atmosphere, and even a bit creepy.
+The three of us hiked through the Screaming Tunnel Niagara without any incidents, but I’m not sure I’d want to visit at night.
+Would you go hiking in a haunted tunnel?

-Once we were beyond the tunnel, we were at a quiet street in the middle of the country.
-Being in Niagara-on-the-Lake, there were typical types of farms with farm animals and country fields, but there were also vineyards.
+Once we escaped the tunnel, we continued along a quiet road in the middle of the country.
+We enjoyed typical country scenes and even came across a few farm animals.
+But, as we were in Niagara-on-the-Lake, there were also vineyards.
 We were in the heart of wine country in the Niagara Region.
-We were treated to views of grapes growing on the vine as we walked past.
+That meant walking past plenty of grapes growing on the vines on our hike.

-After walking down Warner Road for a little over a kilometre, we headed back into the forest leading into Woodend Conservation Area.
-There were numerous side trails that split off from the main trail, but we kept following the white trail markers on the trees.
+After walking down Warner Road for a little over a kilometer, we headed back into the forest leading into Woodend Conservation Area.
+There are numerous side trails that split off from the main trail.
+As we were following the Bruce Trail, we stuck to those white trail markers on the trees.
 We enjoyed gorgeous views of the forest and surrounding rock formations of the escarpment.
-The trees here were still mostly green and should start to change colour soon.
+While most of the trees were still green, it wouldn’t be long until they changed color.

 After a long afternoon of hiking, we were starving.
-We drove a short distance away to a local pub, the Merchant Ale House.
-Justin and I have been there before together, and you can read all about it in a past article.
-It is a microbrewery where they brew their own beer, and there are lots of vegan selections on the menu (which is rather rare for a pub!).
-We ordered some samplings of beer, “meatless wings”, and I ordered a soy chicken quesadilla with vegan cheese that was delicious!
-I highly recommend checking the restaurant out if you’re in the St. Catharines area.
-Plus, they have lots of live music there on the weekends!
+We drove a short distance away to a local pub, the Merchant Ale House in St. Catharines.
+It is a microbrewery and restaurant, and I recommend trying their beer as it’s delicious.
+There are lots of vegan selections on the menu (which is rather rare for a pub!).
+We drank beer, ordered some “meatless wings”, and I ordered a soy chicken quesadilla with vegan cheese.

 |Date||October 5, 2014|